Did you know that there are more neurons in your Enteric Nervous System (Gut Brain) as there are in your spinal cord?

 - Lower to a simmer and allow to cook down for 30 minutes or until the liquid has halved

 - Strain blueberries out and add liquid back to saucepan

 - Allow to cool

 - Serve 1-2 droppers per person per meal

-Ginger is famous for its ability to calm down nausea and fend off the flu.
+Ginger (Zingiber officinale) is famous for its ability to calm down nausea and fend off the flu.
 But did you know that ginger is a digestive ally all around?

 Ginger is so powerful that it boosts your immune system and detoxifies your body while regulating your gut!
 Isn’t that incredible?

 On top of adding ginger to your cooking whenever possible, I deeply encourage people to regularly drink ginger tea.
 Tea is one of the simplest and most effective ways to introduce healing herbs to your diet for immediate and long term results.